artus9033/Skia-Arithmetic-Calculator/README.md

 # Flow Arithmetic Calculator

-A modern C++ application project for visual Simulink- / Unreal Engine Blueprint-like flow-based arithmetic calculations with a graphical interface built using GLFW, Skia and Boost (ranges & multiprecision).
+A modern C++ application project for visual Simulink- / Unreal Engine Blueprint-like flow-based arithmetic calculations with a graphical interface built using GLFW, Skia and Boost Multiprecision.

 Contains documentation generation with Doxygen, unit tests with Google Test and a Justfile for simplified build operations.